Start the default development server

 Pretty URLs

-Stacks provides pretty development URLs out of the box:
+Stacks provides pretty HTTPS development URLs out of the box.
+Set the hostname with APP_URL in .env:

 • <https://your-project.localhost> instead of <http://localhost:3000>